Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Introduction

-Let $X$ be the Bruhat--Tits building of $G=PGL_2(\mathrm{k}((t^{-1})))$ and $\Gamma=PGL_2(\mathrm{k}[t])$.
+More precisely, let $X$ be the Bruhat--Tits tree of $G={\rm PGL}_2(\mathrm{k}((t^{-1})))$ and let $\Gamma={\rm PGL}_2(\mathrm{k}[t])$.
 Let $T$ denote the adjacency operator operating on functions on the vertices of $X$.
-Efrat obtained a decomposition of $L^2(\Gamma\bsl X)$ into $T$--invariant subspaces generated by discrete $L^2$--eigenfunctions and a family of continuous eigenfunctions of $T$ given by suitable Eisenstein series.
-He showed that $L^2(\Gamma\bsl X)=R\oplus E$ where $R$ is generated by the constant and alternating functions, and $E$ is generated by a family of continuous eigenfunctions of $T$ that satisfy a functional equation.
-Using the Bruhat--Tits tree, Nagoshi \cite{N} gave new examples of the Selberg trace formula for principal congruence subgroups of $PGL_2(\mathrm{k}[t])$.
-He expressed the Selberg zeta function as a determinant of the Laplacian which is composed of both discrete and continuous spectra.
+Efrat showed in (\cite{E}) that for $\Gamma={\rm PGL}_2({\mathbb F}_q[t])$, the discrete spectrum of the adjacency operator on $\Gamma\backslash X$ consists only of $\pm(q+1)$.
+Thus two one-dimensional eigenspaces exist, namely the constant functions with eigenvalue $(q+1)$ and the alternating functions with eigenvalue $-(q+1)$.
+Efrat also showed that there are continuous spectra described explicitly by Eisenstein series and parametrized by the interval $[-2\sqrt{q},2\sqrt{q}]$.
+The constant and alternating eigenfunctions correspond to poles of Eisenstein series $E_{}(g,s)$ at $s=1$ and $s=1-\pi i/\log(q)$, respectively.
+Efrat then obtained a decomposition of $L^2(\Gamma\backslash X)$ into the $T$-invariant subspaces generated by discrete $L^2$-eigenfunctions and a family of continuous eigenfunctions of $T$ given by suitable Eisenstein series.
+Namely, he showed that $L^2(\Gamma\bsl X)=R\oplus E$ where $R$ is generated by the constant and alternating functions, and $E$ is generated by a family of continuous eigenfunctions of $T$ that satisfy a functional equation.

+Later, using the Bruhat--Tits tree, Nagoshi \cite{N} provided new examples of the Selberg trace formula for principal congruence subgroups of ${\rm PGL}_2(\mathrm{k}[t])$.
+He expressed the Selberg zeta function as a determinant of the Laplacian, which is composed of both discrete and continuous spectra.

-More generally, as a function field analog of Langlands' theory of Eisenstein series for semisimple algebraic groups, Harder \cite{H} defined Eisenstein series for Chevalley groups over function fields.
-The Eisenstein series converge in a half space.
+Previously, Harder \cite{H} defined Eisenstein series for Chevalley groups over function fields as a function field analog of Langlands' theory of Eisenstein series for semisimple algebraic groups.

+These Eisenstein series converge in a half space.
 Harder proved analytic continuation which is simpler than Langlands' method in the number field case.
-He also proved that the Eisenstein series are rational functions which satisfy a functional equation.
+He also proved that the Eisenstein series are rational functions and showed that they satisfy a functional equation.
 Building on Harder's work, Li \cite{Li} developed a full theory of Eisenstein series for $GL_2$ over function fields.
-She studied the intertwining operators from constant Fourier coefficients, showed that they are rational and satisfy a functional equation.
+She studied the intertwining operators arising from constant Fourier coefficients, proved that they are rational and showed that they satisfy a functional equation.
 She developed the theory of spectral decomposition for automorphic eigenfunctions of a certain Hecke operator, writing them as a sum of an Eisenstein series and a cusp form.